ansible/ansible-container/proposals/compose-v2.md

     - Overall, as we consider which directives to support, we need to remember that one of our stated objectives is to manage the container lifecycle from laptop development to cloud deployment.
 For that to work, an application cannot be built with directives that only work on the laptop or provide functionality that cannot be replicated in the cloud.
-And so as a general rule, if a directive does not map to cloud orchestration, it cannot be supported.
+And so as a general rule, if a directive does not map to cloud orchestration, it will not be supported.
+Of course there will be exceptions, as some directives like *depends_on* and *volumes_from* provide ncecessary conveniences in the local environment, and excluding them doesn't make sense.

 <h2 id="compose">Implementing Compose V2</h2>